vlang/v/README.md

 v install glfw
 ```

-If you plan to use the http package, you also need to install openssl on non-Windows systems.
+If you plan to use the http package, you also need to install OpenSSL on non-Windows systems.

 ```
 macOS: